Facts' ingestion

 The SDaaS Platform offers a programmatic approach to building and update Knowledge Graphs.
 It includes a language and a command-line interface (CLI), offering optimized access to one or more RDF graph stores.

-The subsequent chapters assume you’ve installed the SDaaS Platform and have some familiarity with the bash shell, Docker, and SPARQL.
-Additionally, you should possess a basic understanding of the key concepts and definitions outlined in the Knowledge Exchange Engine Specifications (KEES).
+The subsequent chapters assume you’ve installed docker and have some familiarity with the bash shell, and SPARQL.

 SDaaS requires access to a RDF SPARQL service: let’s launch a graph store using a public docker image in a vpn named myvpn